Many tech savvy folks these days have GPS systems in their cars or as a smart phone app.

 Thad's wife begged them to fix the problems, and specifically asked them not to replace the flowers with artificial ones.

-Shipped table dome with
+Shipped table dome with artificial and painted flowers. |

 When the bride received her $500 table dome, (which, by the way, is double what we would have charged to do the same thing) it contained artificial lilies, and flowers that had been heavily sprayed with white paint.
 Nothing about the finished product looked natural or real, and some of it had started falling out during shipping.
 Thad told us she cried for three days.